 The Grid stores Agents in a two-dimensional numpy array.
 The Grid is configured to be a certain size (rows and columns) and to allow types of Agents to overlap (occupy the same cell).
-For example, you may want a ForagingAgent to be able to overlap with a ResourceAgent but not a WallAgent.
+For example, you may want a Foraging Agent to be able to overlap with a Resource Agent but not a Wall Agent.
 The overlapping parameter is a dictionary that maps the Agent's encoding to a set of other Agents' encodings with which it can overlap.
-For example, means that agents whose encoding is 1 can overlap with other agents whose encoding is 2; agents whose encoding is 2 can overlap with other agents whose encoding is 1 or 3; and agents whose encoding is 3 can overlap with other agents whose encoding is 2 or 3.
+For example, means that agents whose encoding is 1 can overlap with other agents whose encoding is 2; agents whose encoding is 2 can overlap with other agents whose encoding is 3 can overlap with other agents whose encoding is 3 can overlap with other agents whose encoding is 2 or 3.

-'''

-from abmarl.sim.gridworld.grid import Grid
+''' from abmarl.sim.gridworld.grid import Grid

 overlapping = {

 1: {2},

 2: {1, 3},

 3: {2, 3}

 }

 grid = Grid(5, 6, overlapping=overlapping)

 '''